TadejVatovani/MCTS_GVGAI/README.md

 2	0.75/25%		2.75/50%
 3	1/25%			2.0/50%
 5	0.75/25%		1.0/25%
 7	0.0/25%			0.0/25%

 Open-loop and closed-loop were quite equal, with CL edging out due to speed, since this game requires faster decisions instead of slower and better decisions.
-This is why the smaller MCTS tree size works better.
+This is also why the smaller MCTS tree size works better.

 While the basic MCTS works there are a few improvements that could be done: